Mazhar Ali Khan (journalist): Career

-He was first asked to join the editorial team of the Pakistan Times in Lahore by owner Mian Iftikharuddin after the 1947 independence of Pakistan.
-In 1951, when the then newspaper editor Faiz Ahmed Faiz was arrested due to his suspected involvement in the Rawalpindi conspiracy case, Mazhar Ali Khan replaced him.
+He was first asked to join the editorial team of The Pakistan Times in Lahore by newspaper's owner Mian Iftikharuddin after the 1947 independence of Pakistan.
+In 1951, when the then newspaper editor Faiz Ahmed Faiz was arrested over his suspected involvement in the Rawalpindi conspiracy case, Mazhar Ali Khan replaced him.

 Mian Iftikharuddin had earlier launched The Pakistan Times to rally and win Punjab's support for the Pakistan Movement and its cause.
 He remained its editor until 19 April 1959, when Ayub Khan's military regime seized the newspaper and its sister publications, the Urdu-language newspaper Daily Imroze and the magazine Lail-o-Nahar.
 Iftikharuddin, Faiz Ahmed Faiz and later Mazhar Ali Khan developed the 'progressive' editorial viewpoint of their publications from 1947 to 1959.
 Neither Faiz nor Mazhar joined a major political party in Pakistan so as not to compromise their editorial independence.
 They both tried to give special emphasis to the rights of peasants and workers.

 Mazhar Ali Khan's professional career may be divided into three parts – for the first 12 years, he wrote for The Pakistan Times which flourished under his editorial control and won the respect of the people.
 Mazhar Ali Khan never joined a political party to be able to preserve his editorial independence.
 The owner of the newspaper, Mian Iftikharuddin, also deserves some credit here because he chose not to interfere in the editor's domain.
 Mazhar Ali Khan's emphasis was on truthfulness and objectivity Then he had a relatively inactive period of 16 years, where he wrote an occasional column for different publications in Pakistan.
 In the final period of his life, he brought out and wrote for his weekly magazine Viewpoint from 1975 to 1993, the year of his death.
 In 1981, while he was jailed at Kot Lakhpat Jail, he continued writing his editorial for Viewpoint.

 Personal life

 Mazhar Ali Khan married his cousin Tahira.
 According to The Friday Times newspaper, "She (Tahira) eloped with her charismatic, student leader cousin Mazhar when she was 17.
 Their marriage went on to become a fabled partnership."
 Tahira was the daughter of Punjabi feudal landlord and Unionist Party (Punjab) politician Sikander Hayat Khan who had also served as provincial prime minister of Punjab in British India from 1937 to 1942.
 After their marriage, Tahira stayed active socially and politically and was publicly known as Tahira Mazhar Ali.
-In the 1960s and 1970s, their son Tariq Ali (born in 1943) also became well- known as a British-Pakistani writer and a political activist with a socialist and communist viewpoint.
+In the 1960s and 1970s, their son Tariq Ali (born in 1943) also became well-known as a British-Pakistani writer and a political activist with a socialist and communist viewpoint.